 The Independent was established in 1899 by George Creel, who became a nationally known writer, and Arthur Grissom, founder of Smart Set magazine in New York.
 Initially, The Independent had a strong political flavor, reflecting Mr. Creel’s opposition to the turn-of-the-century faction led by James Pendergast.
 Politics discreetly dropped from the Magazine’s pages in 1909 under the new ownership of Katherine Baxter and Clara E. Kellogg of Kellogg- Baxter Printing Company.
 Mrs. Gleed Gaylord, the former Martha Nichols, acquired the journal in 1939, becoming owner, publisher and editor, as well as president of Creel Publishing Company.
 She had worked on the editorial staff of the Magazine under Katherine Baxter and Clara E. Kellogg for a decade prior to acquiring it.
 Mrs. Gaylord sold The Independent to Robert P. Ingram, Jr. in 1983, and Laureen Ingram, Mr. Ingram’s daughter-in-law, purchased the Magazine from him in 1996.
 The current publisher, Rachel Lewis Falcon, acquired the Magazine in 2017.

 - How often is the magazine published?

-The Independent is mailed to paid subscribers every other Friday and is available at select newsstands.
+The Independent is mailed to paid subscribers every other Saturday and is available at select newsstands.
 We publish 26 issues per year and Kansas City’s only annual Charitable Events Calendar.
-Publication Dates

 - What types of features do you publish in the magazine?